SamuelGodwin/buylowsellhigh-treasurehunt-circularbuffer/README.md

 # Basic building blocks of C++

-For this assignment you will code using some of the basic building blocks of C++: vectors, functions, and classes.
+Code using some of the basic building blocks of C++: vectors, functions, and classes.

-Where you are to write functions, ensure you use constness and references where appropriate, to avoid needlessly copying objects, and to help ensure you have written correct code.
+Ensure you use constness and references where appropriate in functions to avoid needlessly copying objects, and to help ensure you have written correct code.

-Note this coursework has a split deadline: an earlier deadline for "buy low, sell high" and "treasure hunt"; and a later deadline for "circular buffer".

 ## The PEP vector class -- technical note

-To ensure you are using `vector` correctly, for this work you will be using a version specially adapted for this assignment.
+To ensure I am using `vector` correctly, for this work I will be using a version specially adapted for this assignment.
 It is used by all the skeleton code provided, and involves writing:

 `#include "vector.h"`
 `using pep::vector;`